Dr. Michael Griffin, Founder

 I have been fascinated by the intersections of theology and medicine since I began studying as an undergraduate at Notre Dame.
 I just earned a Master of Theology from Duke University, where my research focused on Christian engagement with modern biomedicine.
 I also have a particular interest in the Church’s response to persons, especially soldiers, who experience combat-related trauma, grief, or anguish.
 My pastoral experience includes time spent in health care and hospice settings, as well as working with the South Bend Catholic Worker community and the Catholic Peace Fellowship.
 I am eager to accompany our Saints and Scholars in exploring how the Holy Spirit invites each of us to share in Christ’s healing ministry.

-André Polaniecki, Professor of Theology and Sports Track
+André Polaniecki, Professor of Theology and Sport Track

 Shawn and Stephanie Storer, Professors of Theology and Sustainability Track